wirl-ice/iceberg-beacon-track-database-tools/python/README.md

 **3. Visualization plots:**
   * a map of the iceberg track: `*_map.png`
   * a graph of variables over time - temperature, displacement and velocity: `*_time.png`
-  * a graph of statistical distributions - polar plot of direction, histogram of speed: `*_dist.png`
+  * a graph of statistical distributions - polar plot of course direction, histogram of speed: `*_dist.png`
   * a graph of temperature changes (used for checking if beacon is still on target): `*_temp.png`

 **4. Debug log**